 You can practice social distancing in many ways.
 For those in the tech sector, working from home is a hugely powerful step you may be able to take.
 Rogue Amoeba’s employees use home offices around the globe, but if that weren’t the case, we’d be mandating working from home now.

 It’s not possible for everyone to work from home, but there are still plenty of other changes you can implement.
 Avoid attending group gatherings.
 Reduce the amount you leave the house.
 If you do go out, maintain physical distance from others as best you can.

 Every time you take these steps, you’ll reduce the chances that you yourself will get sick, as well as the chances that you’ll infect someone else.
 Every single action we take has the possibility of affecting the overall infection rate.
 Allowing our actions to be guided by social distancing will help flatten the curve, and flattening the curve will save lives.

 We hope that you’ll put social distancing into practice immediately to help slow transmission of COVID-19.
 We also know that software can actually assist you in doing so.
 From messaging and communication services to entertainment like online games and streaming content, digital tools will help contain the spread.

 Some of our own tools can assist professionals working remotely or be used to distract from the boredom of being homebound.
 For anyone who might find our software useful at this time, we’re now providing it at a discount.
-Everyone can now use the discount code SOCIALDISTANCING in our store to receive 15% off at checkout.
+For the next three months (through June 15th), everyone can use the discount code SOCIALDISTANCING in our store to receive 15% off at checkout.

 This blog is generally a platform to discuss topics related to our software.
 However, in extraordinary times, it makes sense to use it to help educate.
 If this post can change the behavior of even a small percentage of our readers, it will have helped save many lives.
 We urge you to practice social distancing yourself, and to pass along this concept to others.